 When the horse is at rest and breathes in in cold, dry air, the upper respiratory tract warms it to body temperature as well as humidifies it before sending it down to the lower respiratory tract.
 When excessive exercise speeds up and deepens the breaths, the body doesn’t have time to perform this function and the surfaces of the trachea, bronchi, and lungs become cooled and dried.

-Exercise in the winter has value for the cardiopulmonary system, the musculoskeletal system, the digestive system and certainly the central nervous system (your horse’s brain!): gently and gradually warm up, take your time cooling down (including drying off if necessary), be aware of the footing if you’re riding outside so that your horse doesn’t slip, and respect your horse’s current fitness level.
+Exercise in the winter has value for the cardiopulmonary system, the musculoskeletal system, the digestive system and certainly the central nervous system (your horse’s brain!).
+In cold temperatures, gently and gradually warm up, take your time cooling down (including drying off if necessary).
+Be aware of the footing if you’re riding outside so that your horse doesn’t slip and respect your horse’s current fitness level.

 - Tips for nutrition, blanketing, and generally caring for your horse in the winter.

 - Read this blog on ideas for things you can do with your horse when it’s just too cold to ride.

 - Advice on bathing your horse in cold weather.

 1. Equine Vet J Suppl.
 2002 Sep;(34):413-6.
 Airway cooling and mucosal injury during cold weather exercise.
 Davis MS1, Lockard AJ, Marlin DJ, Freed AN.

 2. Equine Vet J Suppl.
 2006 Aug;(36):535-9.
 Cold air-induced late-phase bronchoconstriction in horses.
 Davis MS1, Royer CM, McKenzie EC, Williamson KK, Payton M, Marlin D.